Iolaum/copr/README.md

 1. wait for Renovate to open a pull request for supported upstream releases, or update the spec manually when needed
 2. run local validation or open a pull request and let CI validate the change
 3. review whether the change is a straightforward `Version:` bump or also needs packaging adjustments
+4. merge the change to `main` so GitHub sends the webhook event to COPR
-4. trigger or wait for the COPR SCM rebuild for the updated package
+5. confirm that COPR starts a new SCM build from `main` for the updated package
-5. confirm the new build appears in the expected Fedora chroot
+6. confirm the new build appears in the expected Fedora chroot
-6. install or upgrade from the COPR repository and verify the packaged application behavior
+7. install or upgrade from the COPR repository and verify the packaged application behavior

+For automatic COPR rebuilds from GitHub:

+1. open the package configuration in the COPR project
+2. set `Source Type` to `SCM`
+3. set `Clone URL` to the GitHub repository URL
+4. set `Committish` to `main`
+5. set the spec path and subdirectory fields for the package as needed
+6. enable `Webhook rebuild`
+7. copy the webhook URL shown by COPR
+8. add that URL in GitHub under repository `Settings` -> `Webhooks`
+9. set the GitHub webhook content type to `application/json`
+10. save the webhook and verify that a new commit to `main` triggers a COPR rebuild

 ## Local validation